alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 ---

-**Summary of RegisterHandlers: Passed objects as parameters, this registers all the properties of all those objects as listeners in the handler object (which extends EventEmitter.)
+**Summary of Register Handlers: When passed objects as parameters, this registers all the properties of all those objects as listeners in the handler object (which extends EventEmitter.)
 Those listeners are bound to a `handlerContext` variable.**

 ---

 ### Back to the `handler` object

 The neat part of the SDK, is that after it makes this object, the `alexa.handler` function then registers its own default set of listeners in the same way as you register yours - using the `registerHandlers()` function we just covered.
-This set of handlers can be found in `response.js`.
-They are the default API you interact with when making your conversation tree, and their event names are:
+This default set of listeners can be found in `response.js`.
+They are the default API you interact with when making you want to send something to the Alexa Skill (using `this.emit('eventName', ...parameters)`).
+Notably, any of these handlers can be safely overridden, so feel free to write your own ':ask' or ':tell' if you want to.
+Their event names are:

+##### Usual listeners

 - ':tell'
 - ':ask'